programminghistorian/ph-submissions/lessons/intro-to-twitterbots.md

 - Finally, I would suggest joining the BotMakers Slack group to find more tutorials, like-minded individuals, and further resources: [Sign up here](https://botmakers.org/invite)
 - The Botmakers' Wiki also has a list of [Twitterbot tutorials](https://botwiki.org/tutorials/twitterbots/)

+Finally, a list of Tracery-powered bots is maintained by Compton [here](https://twitter.com/GalaxyKate/lists/tracery-bots).
+Have fun!
+May your bots flummox, entertain, inspire, and confound.

 # References
 Compton, K., Kybartas, B., Mateas, M.: Tracery: An author-focused generative text tool.
 In: Proceedings of the 8th International Conference on Interactive Digital Storytelling. pp. 154–161 (2015)